 Step 4: Place the dough on a surface dusted with gluten free flour.
 (I use a silicone mat for this.)
 Depending on the gluten free flour blend you used, you may need to add a little more flour to make your dough workable.

 Step 5: Use a biscuit cutter to cut out biscuit shapes in the dough.
-Place the biscuits onto a parchment paper-lined baking sheet.
+Place the biscuits on a parchment paper-lined baking sheet.
+Use a pastry brush to spread milk on top of each biscuit.

-Step 6: Bake the biscuits at 425º F for 15-18 minutes.
+Step 6: Bake the biscuits at 425ยบ F for 15-18 minutes.
 The actual baking time will vary depending on the size of your biscuits.
+Remove the biscuits from the oven and cool on a cooling rack.

 Using very cold butter is the secret to making these biscuits really fluffy.